 Waltham Forest U3A holds regular monthly meetings on the third Tuesday of each month starting promptly at 2pm at the Methodist Church Hall, Winchester Road, Highams Park, E4.
 Doors are open from 1.30pm.
 There is step-free access directly from Winchester Road.

-LATEST NEWS: Details of the monthly talks for the first 6 months of 2019 are now posted.
+Details of the monthly talks for 2019 are now posted.
 They look really good - some new speakers and some we've asked back as they were so enjoyable.

 If you're not yet a member but thinking of joining us for the first time, we extend you a warm welcome.
 Come and sample one monthly meeting and meet us in person.
 We do charge a Visitor £2 to cover refreshments though if you decide to join on the spot, at that same meeting, then that charge is refunded (not otherwise).
 Or just use the CONTACT tab to find out more.
 Vicky can send you a membership form by post or by email.